usegalaxy-eu/website/index-virology.md

 Are you new to Galaxy, or returning after a long time, and looking for help to get started?
 Take [a guided tour]({{ page.website }}/tours/core.galaxy_ui){:target="_blank"} through Galaxy's user interface.

+All data that you need is available on [GitHub](https://github.com/galaxyproject/SARS-CoV-2) or in our dedicated [data library](https://usegalaxy.eu/library/list#folders/Fbe28a3bea3980e71).
-Otherwise, we will start with the preprocessing of raw SARS-CoV-2 reads.
+Otherwise, we will start with the preprocessing of raw [SARS-CoV-2](https://github.com/galaxyproject/SARS-CoV-2) reads.

-## 1. Preprocessing of raw SARS-CoV-2 reads
+## Preprocessing of raw SARS-CoV-2 reads

 The raw reads available so far are generated from bronchoalveolar lavage fluid (BALF) and are metagenomic in nature: they contain human reads, reads from potential bacterial co-infections as well as true COVID-19 reads.